 Housing is an important issue, it helps determines the longevity and sustainability of our region and its economic development.
 In New Hampshire and throughout the country, available housing is scarce, putting a strain on working families and preventing businesses from recruiting and retaining workers.

-Throughout 2022 and early 2023, CNHRPC will address housing issues head on as part of its Regional Housing Needs Assessment (RHNA).
-This project will look in-depth at the housing needs of our Region across all income levels.
-The document will provide a foundation for change by including tools, recommendations, and strategies for local decision makers to address this problem in their communities.
-Each of the eight other regional planning commissions across the state will also be completing this project with common strategies and outlines for each plan.
+Throughout 2022 and early 2023, CNHRPC addressed housing issues head on as part of its Regional Housing Needs Assessment (RHNA).
+This project takes an look in-depth at the housing needs of our Region across all income levels.
+The document provides a foundation for change by including tools, recommendations, and strategies for local decision makers to address this problem in their communities.
+Each of the eight other regional planning commissions across the state have completed this project with common strategies and outlines for each plan.

-The Draft CNHRPC Regional Housing Needs Assessment (March 2023) can be downloaded here: Draft CNHRPC RHNA
+The CNHRPC Regional Housing Needs Assessment (2023) can be downloaded here: CNHRPC RHNA

 The Regional Housing Needs Assessment (RHNA) is a state-mandated requirement for all nine regional planning commissions in New Hampshire per RSA 36:47.II.
 The purpose of the RHNA is to assess “the regional need for housing for persons and families of all levels of income” every five years.
 As CNHRPC gathers housing related information for the assessment in our region, we will also be coordinating with the other NH regional planning commissions and the NH Office of Planning and Development.
 Together we will leverage each other’s resources and advance a unified approach to determine housing needs across the State.